istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 ## Differences with Mixer-based generation

-There are some small differences between the in-proxy generation of the service-level metrics and the Mixer-based generation in the 1.3.0 release.
-Full feature-parity is a requirement before this functionality can be considered stable.
+Small differences between the in-proxy generation and Mixer-based generation of service-level metrics persist in Istio 1.3.
+We won't consider the functionality stable until in-proxy generation has full feature-parity with Mixer-based generation.

-In the meantime, please be aware of these differences:
+Until then, please consider these differences:

-1. The latency metric uses a new name and is recorded in different units.
-The new metric is called `istio_request_duration_milliseconds` (instead of `istio_request_duration_seconds`).
-The Grafana dashboards are updated to account for the new metric.
+- The `istio_request_duration_seconds` latency metric has the new name: `istio_request_duration_milliseconds`.
+  The new metric uses milliseconds instead of seconds.
+We updated the Grafana dashboards to account for these changes.
-1. The `istio_request_duration_milliseconds` metric uses more granular buckets inside the proxy.
+- The `istio_request_duration_milliseconds` metric uses more granular buckets inside the proxy.
-   This results in lower latency measurements in the histograms than before.
+ This change leads to lower latency measurements in the histograms than previously observed.

 ## Performance impact

 {{< warning >}}

-The focus of the initial release of this functionality has not been on performance optimization.
+This release doesn't focus on performance optimization for this functionality.
-We have several planned performance-related improvements in the pipeline at this time.
+We are working on several performance-related improvements for this experimental feature.

-This feature will not be considered for promotion to Beta or Stable status until our performance goals have been realized.
+We won't consider this feature for promotion to **Beta** or **Stable** [status](/about/feature-stages/#feature-phase-definitions) until we realize our performance goals.

+The performance of your mesh depends on your configuration.
+To learn more, see our [performance best practices post](/blog/2019/performance-best-practices/).

 {{< /warning >}}

 1. The `istio-telemetry` deployment can be switched off.
 This should save ~0.5 vCPU per 1000 rps of mesh traffic.
 This also halves the CPU consumed by Istio while collecting Istio standard metrics.
-1. The new filters together use 10% less CPU for `istio-proxy` containers than the Mixer filter.
+- All new filters together use 10% less CPU resources for the `istio-proxy` containers than the Mixer filter.
 1. The new filters add ~5ms P90 latency (1000 rps) as compared to a generic Envoy in the current implementation.

 ## Known limitations in 1.3

-1. Only Prometheus export of these metrics is supported.
+- You can only export these metrics to Prometheus.
-1. No support for TCP metrics generation is provided.
+- We provide no support to generate TCP metrics.
-1. No proxy-side customization or configuration of the generated metrics is provided.
+- We provide no proxy-side customization or configuration of the generated metrics.

-## Implementation Details
+## Implementation details

 The implementation in Istio 1.3 uses the `WASM` sandbox API, but it doesn't run inside a `WASM VM`.
 The implementation is natively-compiled in Envoy using `NullVM`.
 We are working to enable running